-- Sebastian Wiesner (lunaryorn, head maintainer, GPG key 5C42FE98) - Clément Pit-Claudel (cpitclaudel, maintainer)
+- Sebastian Wiesner (lunaryorn, owner, GPG key 5C42FE98) - Clément Pit-Claudel (cpitclaudel, owner)

-We maintain Flycheck and all official extensions within the Flycheck organisation, and set the direction and scope Flycheck.
-We also accept or decline pull requests and feature proposals, implement changes and fix bugs in Flycheck.
+We maintain Flycheck and all official extensions within the Flycheck organisation, and set the direction and scope of Flycheck.
+We review and accept pull requests and feature proposals and fix bugs in Flycheck.